shivamujawame/AIW-Infra-Migration/Labfiles/Getting-started-V2.md

-# **Getting Started with Your AIW-INFRA-MIGRATION Workshop**
+# **Getting Started with Your Guided Lab - Infrastructure Migration**

-Welcome to your AIW-Infra-Migration workshop!
+Welcome to your Guided Lab-Infrastructure Migration workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## **Accessing Your Lab Environment**